 Timberlake, Timberland, Kanye and Pharrell were all present – in video form at least, as well as JT’s ex stuck in a lift.
 So what else is there to do but mouth along to a guitar-heavy Human Nature?
 Well, if you’re gonna defend Britney’s antics then why not do it with the most unapologetic FU song ever on a 20 foot video screen?

 Several other hits were casually used in a quite cavalier fashion.
-A raw remix of Die Another Day accompanied two of her amazingly athletic male dancers knocking ten bells out of each other in a full size boxing ring that magically materialised at the end of the catwalk.
+A raw remix of her James Bond theme Die Another Day accompanied two of her amazingly athletic male dancers knocking ten bells out of each other in a full size boxing ring that magically materialised at the end of the catwalk.

 And after offering to take requests, a welcome return for Express Yourself was thrown away after the first chorus with M having a well-rehearsed change of heart, insisting “I don’t sing that shit anymore.
 I’m in charge, I choose the songs.”
 You don’t say!
 However, with guitar in tow, there was a welcome revisiting of a song from her first album, with Borderline being turned into an angry thrash of Stooges-style chords.